ItIsFabian/apex-cypress-starter/apex_doc/general/locating_elements.md

     - `cy.xpath("//ul[@class="todo-list"]//li")` - Get list item with unordered list with CSS class "todo-list" as parent.
     - `cy.xpath("//*[@id="submit_bttn"]")` - Get element with id "submit_bttn"

+- To obtain the currently focused element, `cy.focused()` can be used

 > __Countering Flakiness__:
 >
 >In order to deal with flakiness due to for example slow internet conntections, `cy.get()`/`cy.get().find()`/`cy.contains()` are retried multiple times, if an element is not found.
 The retries can be limited locally (per element) by passing a timeout value (`cy.get("#submit_bttn", { timeout: 10000 })`) or globally by changing the __defaultCommandTimeout__-option in __cypress.json__.